Chatter Back End

 Commit changes to the local repo:

-server$ git commit -am "chatter back end completed"
+server$ git commit -am "chatter back end"

-and push them to the remote GitHub repo:
+folder to the remote GitHub repo:

 server$ git push